Skip to main content

 • Balanced sound signature

-• Decent ANC for the price
+• Decent ANC for this price

 • Low-latency game mode (88ms)